caracal-pipeline/cult-cargo/README.md

 ## Using cult-cargo as a standalone image repository

 You don't even need to run stimela (or indeed install anything) to take advantage of the images packaged with cult-cargo.
-Take a look at the image repository on https://quay.io/organization/stimela2 to see what's available.
+The [image manifest](./bundle-manifest.md) will provide a concise version, or else take a look at the image repository on https://quay.io/organization/stimela2.

 For example, if you want to run a wsclean image, just do: